TikTokLive Python API (Unofficial)

 Proto Events

-If you know what an event does, make a pull request and add the description.
+If you know what an event does that's missing a description below, make a pull request and add it.

 GiftEvent